DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 ### BlockchainOps
-Full Scale Operationalization Paradigm: **BlcokchainOps**: *DevOps in Blockchain*-
+**Full Scale Operationalization Paradigm for Blockchain**: **BlcokchainOps**: It's application of **DevOps** in Blockchain lifecycle management.
-One can use **Kubernetes (CaaS)** to seamlessly manage and govern any
+One can use **Kubernetes (CaaS)** to seamlessly manage and govern any containerized Blockchain network lifecycle with the High availability, Auto Scalability, Self healing by orchasterating-
 - Blockchain containerized network,
-- workloads (smart contracts, Member registry et al) with the High availability, Auto Scalability, Self healing NFRs.
+- workloads (smart contracts, Member registry et al)